messDiv/MESS/docs/inference.rst

 ..

-   **NB:** The first line of this codeblock imports the ``display`` method from the ``IPython`` library, which just makes pd.DataFrames pretty print.
+   **NB:** The first line of this codeblock imports the ``display`` method from the ``IPython`` library, which makes pd.DataFrames display nicely.

 .. figure:: images/MESSClassifier_results.png